NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 Make sure your host system satisfies the `Prerequisites`_ listed above, and ...
+For pre-built archives:
+tools to decompress tar.gz needed for extraction of a pre-built archive, and be mindful that the C++ standard library matches the gcc-11 compiler used to build the archive.
+...

 To make use of all CUDA Quantum features and components, install the CUDA Quantum runtime dependencies listed in the remaining sections on the host system.